 A fan of heavy music since the early 1980s, I turned my love professional via a 1986 stint as stagehand at London’s famed Marquee Club.
 Years as an aspiring bass player or front man in local metal combos gave way in 1992 to my first paid music journalism gig, starting off at the top of the hard rock mountain as a US-based scribe for Kerrang!

 I paid dues for the first year or two, writing live reviews and short news items.
 Feature assignments eventually started coming, however, and the first full-length article I did for K! was based on an interview conducted with Doug Pinnick in the run up to King’s X beginning work on its ‘Dogman’ album.
-We’ve remained in touch ever since.
+We’ve remained in touch ever since and a mutual friend suggested I write his biography.